 The measure of yield on Investments is a return of 0.12% above average bank rate.
-In accordance with the Code of Practice on Treasury Management this used as a performance indicator.
-The results of this indicator have been reported in the Treasury Annual Report and the mid-year report.
+In accordance with the Code of Practice on Treasury Management which is used as a performance indicator.
+The results of this indicator for the year will be reported in the Treasury Annual Report.

-3.6 Reporting Requirements
+3.6 Reporting Requirments